AngleProtocol/merkl-docs/mechanisms/campaigns/uniswapv4.md

 ## Merkl on UniswapV4

-Merkl's integration with Uniswap V4 introduces significant improvements over its previous implementation on Uniswap V3, delivering a more performant, stable, and Just-In-Time (JIT) attack-resistant solution for distributing LPs rewards.
+Merkl's integration with UniswapV4 builds on the solid foundation of its previous implementation on UniswapV3 and introduces significant improvements, delivering a more performant, stable, and Just-In-Time (JIT) attack-resistant solution for distributing LPs rewards.
 The new system allows fine-grained control over how and when liquidity usage is measured.
 This leads to more accurate, deterministic tracking of LP contributions and reduces noise or anomalies from short-term volatility.

 ## 🔢 Reward Formula